 command_topic: "home/livingroom/light/set"

-After making changes to the configuration.yaml
+After making changes to the

-file, you'll need to restart Home Assistant for the changes to take effect.
+configuration.yaml file, you'll need to restart Home Assistant for the changes to take effect.

 Add-ons extend the functionality of Home Assistant.
 These can be installed directly from the Home Assistant interface.

-Automations allow you to define triggers and actions for your smart devices.
+actions for your smart devices.
 Scripts provide a way to execute a series of actions in a specific order.

 automation: